tomwhartung/jmws_accoutrements/doc/google/adsense.md

 Google prefers the Responsive ads, so use that size if possible.

+We are also using Horizontal ads, Large Leaderboard and Billboard.

+Fill in the form:

 - The standard for the name is: "[Block Name in Words] - [Ad size]"
 - See the others ads and make sure it is consistent!
 - Name: This time we are naming it: "Top Left Ad - Responsive"